 Teams that fail to quantify the costs of managing .env files are losing valuable time and money that could be saved if a centralized secrets manager was employed to automate secrets syncing across environments.

-Interruptions caused by .env file related issues also have the significant and harder to quantify cost of breaking the concentration of a developer in a flow or deep work state.
-Assuming the research estimating an average of 23 minutes is lost per serious interruption is correct, the time and momentum lost due to .env file related interruptions is more serious than previously thought.
+Interruptions caused by .env file-related issues come at the cost of breaking a developer's concentration when in a deep work state or flow.
+Assuming the research estimating an average of 23 minutes is lost per serious interruption is correct, the time and momentum lost due to .env file-related interruptions are more serious than previously thought.

-High performing teams are beginning to realize the true cost of relying on .env files for managing application config and secrets.
+High-performing teams are beginning to realize the true cost of relying on .env files for managing application config and secrets and are now seeking modern alternatives.

 We’ll always have .env files to thank for bringing the use of environment variables for application config and secrets to the mainstream.
-It was a simple and straightforward solution and solved the immediate problem of how to move hard-coded secrets out of source code and into a universal format that works for every language.
+It was a simple solution and solved the immediate problem of moving hard-coded secrets out of source code and into a universal format that works for every language.

-While they may have served us well in the past, it’s time to acknowledge the serious shortcomings of .env files in order to embrace the next evolutionary step: Using a secrets manager to provide centralized and secure storage for secrets.
+While they may have served us well in the past, it’s time to acknowledge the shortcomings of .env files to embrace the next evolutionary step: Using a SecretOps Platform such as Doppler to provide centralized and secure storage for secrets.

 That’s why we built Doppler—Removing the need for .env files by providing a dashboard for managing environment variables that works with every cloud provider and platform.